AnzilottiChristopher/CSC-375-Final/README.md

 If you are running this for the first time, ensure you create a virtual environment, activate it and install from requirements.txt.

+### Running
+To run, simply look at `example.py` to see how we combine techniques together